JFrog Platform Configuration

 username

-The username for which this token is created.
-If not specified, the token will be created for the current user.
+The username for whom you are creating the token.
+If not specified, the token is created for the current user.

 Command options: